actions/importer-labs/circle_ci/4-dry-run.md

 ## Perform a dry run

-You will be performing a dry-run against a CircleCI project.
+You will be performing a dry run migration against a CircleCI project.
 Answer the following questions before running this command:

 1. What project do you want to convert?
     - __circleci-demo-ruby-rails__.
 This is one of the sample projects avaiable in the CircleCI labs-data organization.